Background pattern

 • Bleeding disorders, including skin and mucous membrane bleeding (ecchymosis).

-• Sudden skin or mucous membrane swelling.
+• Sudden swelling of the skin or mucous membranes.

 • Painful erections.

-• Increased prolactin levels in the blood.
+• Increased levels of prolactin hormone in the blood.

-• Milk flow in men and women who are not breastfeeding.
+• Milk flow in men and in women who are not breastfeeding.

-• Irregular menstrual periods.
+• Irregular menstrual period.

 • Altered liver function tests.